1988 Houston Astros season: Nolan Ryan: 100 wins each on two teams in two leagues

+In the third, a control lapse by Fernandez opened an opportunity Gerald Young, who led off the inning with a walk, stole second base, advanced to third on Gary Carter's throwing error, and scored on a wild pitch.

+During his second inning of relief, Rick Aguilera (0–4) began to lose touch of his command, issuing three base on balls.
+Davis, Bell, and Hatcher each stung run-scoring singles.
+Biggio then drew a bases-loaded walk to force in the Astros' sixth run.

+The Astros won their second game in a row after having lost six in a row at home for the first time since the outset of the 1983 campaign.

+Ryan became the fifth moundsman to claim at least 100 victories for the Astros, following Larry Dierker, Don Wilson, J. R. Richard, and Joe Niekro.
+Biggio was the starting catcher as Ryan's batterymate, just his 12th contest as a major leaguer.

+Rest of July

 On July 17, Glenn Davis connected for the 100th home run of his career, launching an offering from Mike Maddux deep to left field.
 This shot occurred in the top of the sixth at Veterans Stadium, breaking a scoreless tie.

 August

 On August 22, Craig Biggio cranked his first major league home run, a tie-breaking solo shot served by Rich Gossage that touched off an extra-innings rally past the Chicago Cubs.
 Later in the top of the tenth inning, Gerald Young scored on a misplay of Kevin Bass' fly ball to center field, and Davis followed with a single to score Bass and raise the score, 9–6.
 In the bottom of the tenth, a balk called on Juan Agosto scored Shawon Dunston; however, Agosto buckled down to record the final out and preserve a 9–7 Houston triumph.